Grindhead/phaser-matter-physics-editor/memory-bank/activeContext.md

   - Implement the "cool landing" animation for level completion.
   - Ensure player sprite renders in front of the finish line.
   - Prevent enemies on the first two platforms in level 1.
+- Implement Player-Barrel collision detection in `Game.ts::handleCollisionStart`.
+- Add `isInBarrel` state and related methods to `Player.ts`.
+- Implement vertical wall generation in `LevelGenerator.ts`.
+- Implement barrel substitution logic in `LevelGenerator.ts`.
+- Test the updated level generation thoroughly.
+- If overlap is prevented for bridge barrels, revert `MAX_JUMP_DISTANCE_X` to 200.
+- Then, uncomment `placeBarrelsBetweenPlatforms`.
+- Perform final test for barrel placements.

 ## Active Decisions